devops329/devops/instruction/tdd/tdd.md

 ---

-Test driven development inverts the development process by focusing first on what the code is supposed to do, and then implementing the code until all of the tests pass.
+Test driven development inverts the development process by focusing first on what the code is supposed to do, and then implementing the code until all the tests pass.

 1. You can isolate your testing to the specific objects you are currently implementing.
 1. Development environments make it more efficient to run the tests than just manually building, executing, and interacting with the code.